mk12/sicp/notes/text.md

 ### 2.2.4: Example: A Picture Language

-- We will use a simple language for drawing pictures.
+- In this section, we will create a simple language for drawing pictures.
-- The data objects are represented as procedures rather than as list structure.
+- The data objects are represented as procedures, not as list structure.

 #### The picture language